EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The protected parameter is a map { abc : ID_CRED_x } wrapped in a byte string.

-* The payload is a bstr cointaining the CBOR encoding of a COSE_KEY or a single certificate.
+* The payload is a bstr containing the CBOR encoding of a COSE_KEY or a single certificate.

 * external_aad = aad_i.